roy-ganz/toql/guide/src/3-api/2-load.md

 ```

 The code is almost the same, but the altered page argument will issue two more select statements
-to return the *filtered* page length and the *unfiltered* page length.
+to return the *filtered* page length and the *total* page length.
 Let's see what those are:

 Suppose you have a table with books.
 The books have an id, a title and an author_id.